County

-The Counties of England have evolved in several different directions, so that there is now more than one definition.
+The counties of England have evolved in several different directions, so that there is now more than one definition.
 The 39 "traditional", "ancient" or "historic" counties of England have on the one hand evolved into 83 metropolitan and non-metropolitan counties, which are modern administrative districts covering the whole country except London, Berkshire, and the Isles of Scilly.
 The historic counties are also the basis for the 48 ceremonial counties of England, which still each have lords-lieutenants and high sheriffs, who theoretically represent the monarchy in different parts of the country.
 In cases such as Yorkshire and Sussex, some historical counties remain as geographical regions without any administrative function.
 The postal counties of the United Kingdom, based upon older county definitions, were used by the Royal Mail until 1996.
 Scotland replaced its 34 historic counties or shires with 32 modern "council areas", some of which correspond to the old counties, or use the old names.
 In Wales the modern "principal areas" correspond to some extent to the old county boundaries, and they can also still be referred to as "counties" and "county boroughs".
-The 32 modern Irish counties were first defined after the Norman invasion, but several of these were broadly continuations with earlier divisions clan lordships (Tír Eoghain became county Tyrone, Tír Chonaill became county Donegal, west Breifne became county Leitrim and Fír Manach became modern county Fermanagh).
+The 32 modern Irish counties were first defined after the Norman invasion, but several of these were broadly continuations with earlier divisions such as clan territories (Tír Eoghain became county Tyrone, Tír Chonaill became county Donegal, west Breifne became county Leitrim and Fír Manach became modern county Fermanagh).

-Notable examples of more recently-founded English-speaking administrations which have taken up the term "county" as a level of local government include the United States and Canada, where counties sometimes evolved from historic districts governed by courts or magistrates, before the countries became independent of the United Kingdom.
-In New Zealand there were counties historically, but these have been replaced by cities or districts.
+Notable examples of more recently founded English-speaking administrations which have taken up the term "county" as a level of local government include the United States and Canada, where counties sometimes evolved from historic districts governed by courts or magistrates, before the countries became independent of the United Kingdom.
+In New Zealand, there were counties historically, but these have been replaced by cities or districts.
 In Australian local government, the term "shire" is among the several which are typically used in local government, depending upon the state, but the term "county", which was used by the colonial administration, is mainly relevant for land registration districts (for example in Queensland lands administration).
 It is also used for the County Court of Victoria, which is a court covering an entire Australian state.